MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/get-started.md

 The C++/WinRT language projection depends on certain Windows Runtime free (non-member) functions, and entry points, that require linking to the [WindowsApp.lib](/uwp/win32-and-com/win32-apis) umbrella library.
 This section describes three ways of satisfying the linker.

 The first option is to add to your Visual Studio project all of the C++/WinRT MSBuild properties and targets.
-Edit your `.vcxproj` file, find `<PropertyGroup Label="Globals">` and, inside that property group, set the property `<CppWinRTEnabled>true</CppWinRTEnabled>`.
+To do this, install the [Microsoft.Windows.CppWinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) into your project.
+Open the project in Visual Studio, click **Project** \> **Manage NuGet Packages...** \> **Browse**, type or paste **Microsoft.Windows.CppWinRT** in the search box, select the item in search results, and then click **Install** to install the package for that project.

-Alternatively, you can use project link settings to explicitly link `WindowsApp.lib`.
+You can also use project link settings to explicitly link `WindowsApp.lib`.
 Or, you can do it in source code (in `pch.h`, for example) like this.

 ```cppwinrt
 #pragma comment(lib, "windowsapp")